-The Minister for Primary Industries and Regional Development (the Minister) is the Administrator for funds established under the Act, which ensures appropriate accountability for the application of funds for the benefit of those industries.
-Primary Industries and Regions SA (PIRSA) manages the operations of the funds for the Minister.
+The Minister for Primary Industries and Regional Development (the Minister) is the Administrator for all funds established under the Act, which ensures appropriate accountability for the application of funds for the benefit of those industries.
+The Department of Primary Industries and Regions (PIRSA) manages the operations of the funds for the Minister.
 The Minister is required to report annually to Parliament on the operation of each fund and its accounts.